shiroyang/EyeTracker/README.md

-# Eye Movement Data Analysis System Design
+# Gaze Analysis System Design

 This document elaborates on the system design for analyzing raw eye movement data using Python, focusing on the `EyeMovement` class.